-acquired with PSG data for validation purposes.
+The actigraphy data used in this study was jointly acquired with PSG data for validation purposes.
 The hypnogram, obtained from the PSG data by trained technicians, is used as ground truth to identify the sleep and wakefulness states in each epoch.

-2.1 Pre-processing
+2.1.
+Pre-processing

 Two pre-processing operations are performed on the data: i)Magnitude normalization and ii)activity segmentation.
 The proposed method is not intensity dependent, magnitude normalization is needed to minimize the interpatient and intra-patients variability effects.
-The normalization step is simply a mean subtraction and variance normalization procedure according to where μ_Y and σ_Y are the mean and standard deviation of the data, respectively.
+The normalization step is simply a mean subtraction and variance normalization procedure according to where μ{y} and σ{y} are the mean and standard deviation of the data, respectively.

-$$x(n) = \frac{y(n) - \boldsymbol{\mu}{\boldsymbol{Y}}}{\boldsymbol{\sigma}{\boldsymbol{Y}}} \tag{1}$$
+$$x(n) = \frac{y(n) - \mu_Y}{\sigma_Y} \tag{1}$$

 The second operation, movement segmentation, is performed since the large segments of immobility are useless for activity characterization and sleep staging.
 They constitute a source of noise and confound factors in the training process of the staging classifier.

 A simple threshold based detector was implemented to detect movement and extract the corresponding actigraphy data.
-Figure 2 displays an example of pre-processed data.
-Figure 2.a) shows the normalized actigraphy signal and the movement indicator and Figure 2.b) the corresponding hypnogram segment.
+Fig. 2 displays an example of pre-processed data.
+Fig. 2.a) shows the normalized actigraphy signal and the movement indicator and Fig. 2.b) the corresponding hypnogram segment.

-Figure 2: a) Actigraphy data and detected movements (top) b) and Hypnogram (bottom).
+Figure 2: a) Actigraphy data and detected movements (top) and b) Hypnogram (bottom)

 Data acquired from ten patients was used for analysis.
 After normalization and movement detection the segments corresponding to sleep, s, and wakefulness, w, states were concatenated into two large arrays respectively.
-In the case of the sleep array, information regarding sleep stage (Rem/nRem) was also included.

-2.2 Autocorrelation measures
+2.2.
+Correlation measures